A New Grounded Partition Identity of Type $D_4^{(3)}$: Introduction

-\begin{theorem}[Rogers--Ramanujan identities, in terms of partitions, \cite{Mac16} and \cite{Sch17} originally, or \cite{And76} Corollaries 7.6 and 7.7] \leavevmode \begin{enumerate} \item The number of partitions of an integer \( n \) such that the difference between consecutive parts is at least 2 is equal to the number of partitions of \( n \) into parts congruent to \( 1 \) or \( 4 \mod 5 \). \item The number of partitions of an integer \( n \) such that the difference between consecutive parts is at least 2 and the smallest part is at least 2 is equal to the number of partitions of \( n \) into parts congruent to \( 2 \) or \( 3 \mod 5 \). \end{enumerate} \end{theorem}
+\end{Theorem} Each of these $q$-series identities corresponds to a partition identity.
+Here, we only state the first identity (see \cite{Mac16} and \cite{Sch17} for further details).
+The number of partitions of $ n $ such that the difference between consecutive parts is at least 2 is equal to the number of partitions of $ n $ into parts congruent to $ 1 $ or $ 4 \pmod 5 $.

-The Rogers--Ramanujan identities have deep connections to various areas of mathematics and mathematical physics.
-To illustrate their ubiquity, we will list three examples: in number theory, enumerative combinatorics, and representation theory.

-Denote the first Rogers--Ramanujan series by $H(q)$ and the second one by $G(q)$.
-Their quotient $R(q)$ has a nice expression as a continued fraction (see the introduction of \cite{GOW16}).

-There is a connection with symmetric functions: the sum side of the Rogers--Ramanujan identities can be expressed through the principal specialisation of Hall--Littlewood functions (see \cite{GOW16}, Theorem 1.1), summing over an infinite set of partitions.
-This formulation not only provides a symmetric function proof of the Rogers--Ramanujan identities but also extends to vast generalisations (as stated in \cite{GOW16}, Theorem 1.1, by modifying the conditions for the partitions that we are summing over).

-Lepowsky and Wilson provided a representation-theoretic proof of the Rogers--Ramanujan identities (see \cite{LW84}, \cite{LW85}).
-Their proof is quite intricate, and we will only focus on a specific ingredient, due to Lepowsky and Milne \cite{LM78}, which was used to compute the infinite product side.
-This will be explained in the Preliminaries (in Theorem \ref{thm:Lepowsky} and Example \ref{ex:Lepowsky}).
-Finding a representation-theoretic interpretation for the sum side, however, required far more sophisticated techniques, leading to the development of vertex operator theory.

-In this paper, we find a new Rogers--Ramanujan-type identity, also by computing the character (see Definition \ref{def:char} in the Preliminaries) of an affine Lie algebra representation in two different ways.
-Instead of the theory of vertex operators, we will make use of the theory of perfect crystals, developed in \cite{KMN92} (see Definition \ref{def:perfectcrystal} in the Preliminaries).
-This method has been used to discover combinatorial character formulas for affine Lie algebras (for example in \cite{DK19b} or \cite{DK22}, which we will elaborate on below).
-It has also been used to obtain partition identities by Primc in \cite{Prim99}, by Dousse, Hardiman and Konan in \cite{DHK23}, and by Dousse and Konan in \cite{DK23}.
-To naturally derive identities from perfect crystals, a slight generalisation of partitions is required.